ceph/ceph/doc/cephadm/services/osd.rst

 ------------------

 There are multiple optional settings you can use to change the way OSDs are deployed.
-You can add these options to the base level of a DriveGroup for it to take effect.
+You can add these options to the base level of an OSD spec for it to take effect.

 This example would deploy all OSDs with encryption enabled.